carmelosammarco/GPSconverter/README.md

 - You want to visualise your GPS raw data, modified them and export as txt file

-- You want have a fast preview of your GPS data on a map
+- You want have a fast preview of your GPS data on a map which can be done with a render of the folium html page or using the powerfull generic mapping tool.

-- You need to convert output GPS data to other formats (for example the tracks/waypoints of your outdoor activity) for futher processing/scopes you could have
+- You need to convert GPS data to other formats (for example the tracks/waypoints of your outdoor activity) for futher processing/scopes you could have

 - You want to visualize your data using the native Google Earth engine extention (KML/KMZ)